tothbalintjanos/prettifier/README.md

 Every time someone pushes a commit that contains unformatted content to GitHub, Prettifier fixes that.

-- **in unprotected branches:** Prettier commits the formatting fixes right into it
+- **in unprotected branches:** commits the formatting fixes right into it
-- **in protected branches:** Prettifier opens a pull request with the fixes
+- **in protected branches:** opens a pull request with the fixes

 ## Setup